Governance / Board of Trustees

 NDR-UK is a company limited by guarantee, which is registered in Scotland as a charity.
 The organisation is governed by a Board of Non-Executive Directors, who also act as Trustees for the charity.

-The Board of six includes four Registered Dietitians from the four countries of the UK.
 The Board is responsible for the strategic direction of the charity and meets four times a year to ensure that the policies and procedures in place are delivered to maintain appropriate management of the organisation and its finances.
 NDR-UK Annual Reports and Accounts are available to view here.

 The Trustees are: